yourcelf/olwidget/doc-src/django-olwidget.rst

 ~~~~~~~
 Maps are both important user interface elements, and powerful persuasive data
 displays.
 Consequently, it is necessary to support a high degree of
-customization around the appearance of a map.
-OLWidget does this primarily
+customization around the appearance of a map.  ``olwidget`` does this primarily
 through the use of OpenLayers' style framework.
-All of OLWidget's types accept
+All of ``olwidget``'s types accept
 an optional ``options`` dict which controls the appearance of the map and
 layers.